# #

 Louis XIII, age eight, wears adult dress as all children did.

-- In 1628 the entry that celebrates the defeat of the Protestants comes together outside town (the heights in the background are those of Montmartre and Belleville).
+- In 1628 the entry that celebrated Protestant defeat came together outside town (the heights in the background are those of Montmartre and Belleville).

 # # #

-To grasp the significance of changing the starting-point,
+To grasp the import of changing the starting-point,

 grasp the meaning of the original route.